InWorldz-Viewer/llqtwebkit/README-linux.txt

 * configure the build
 $ CXXFLAGS='-DQT_NO_INOTIFY' ./configure -v -fontconfig -fast -no-qt3support -static -release  -no-xmlpatterns -no-phonon -openssl-linked -no-3dnow -no-sse -no-sse2 -no-gtkstyle -no-xinput -no-sm -buildkey LL`date +%s` -no-sql-sqlite -no-scripttools -no-cups -no-dbus -no-libmng -no-glib -qt-libpng -opengl desktop  -no-xkb -xrender -svg

+* Are you making a build for redistribution to other people and you are not specifically on Ubuntu Dapper?
+Then please add '-fno-stack-protector' to the CXXFLAGS above.
+This is important!
+Otherwise your resulting lib will not be usable at runtime on many machines.

 * Accept the license, if you do.

 * Wait a few minutes while it churns and bootstraps.